magnusdk/spekk/README.md

 ## Building up more complex specced functions using function transformations
-`spekk` is quite verbose, but it also solves a problem: keeping track of the dimensions of arrays inside nested data structures.
-It gets more useful when used as a building block for describing what happens to the spec(s) of a function when it is transformed.
+`spekk` is quite verbose, but it gets more useful when used as a building block for describing what happens to data when it is passed as arguments to a function.

-Let's say we have a function that takes a point at position (`x`, `y`) and a scalar value `c` and returns the value of a circle or hyperbola at that point:
+Let's say we have a function that takes a point at position (`x`, `y`) and a scalar value `c` and returns the value of a circle and a hyperbola at that point:

 ```python
 def f(x, y, c):